swiftlang/swift-evolution/proposals/0327-actor-initializers.md

 }
 ```

-In the example above, access to isolated and non-Sendable stored properties of `Maria` from the `deinit` is not safe, as it can introduce a data race.
-That's because a `deinit` (and its callers) cannot hop to the `MainActor`'s executor in order to guarantee safe access, like an isolated method could.
-If the `friend` were `Sendable`, then there is no problem.
+In the example above, access to isolated and non-Sendable stored properties of `Maria` from the `deinit` are not safe.
+Because the executor for two instances of `Maria` are shared, it's possible for those two instances to have a reference to the same mutable state, which in the example is the shared `friend`.
+So, if the `deinit` had access to the `friend` without gaining access to the shared executor, then unsynchronized concurrent mutations of the `friend` can happen.
+If the `friend` were `Sendable`, then executor access is not needed, because the two friend instances would not be mutable.

-Also, the reference count of `self` upon entering the `deinit` is zero.
-So, it is undefined behavior for that `self` instance to then escape the `deinit`, living beyond the lifetime of the `deinit`.
-This is a problem for ordinary classes, too, leading to [random crashes](https://bugs.swift.org/browse/SR-6942).
-Since lifetime extension issues in an actor's `deinit` is a general problem, we defer a solution to that for a future proposal.
+In Swift, when the reference count of an object reaches zero, its `deinit` is invoked.
+It is undefined behavior for that `self` instance to then escape the `deinit`, because that would increase the reference count of the object back up to one, _after_ the deinit has already been called.
+This is a problem for ordinary classes, too, leading to [random crashes](https://bugs.swift.org/browse/SR-6942) when the reference count reaches zero for a second time.
+Since lifetime extension issues in a reference type's `deinit` is a general problem, we defer a solution to that for a future proposal.
 <!-- For actors, this is additionally problematic, because the task living beyond the lifetime of the `deinit` may be awaiting access to the actor's executor, when the executor has been asked to shutdown. -->

 ### Stored Property Isolation

-The stored properties of classes, structs, and enums are currently permitted to have global-actor isolation applied to them independently.
-But, this creates problems for both initialization and deinitialization.
-For example, when users specify a default value for the stored property, those default values are evaluated by the non-delegating initializer of a nominal type:
+The classes, structs, and enums are currently permitted to have global-actor isolation independently applied to each of their stored properties.
+When programmers specify a default value for a stored property, those default values are computed by each of the non-delegating initializers of the type.
+The problem is that the expressions for those default values are treated as though they are running on that global-actor's executor.
+So, it is possible to create impossible constraints on those initializers:

 ```swift
 @MainActor func getStatus() -> Int { /* ... */ }